Erikdekamps/subsites-drupal-recipe/README.md

 # subsites-drupal-recipe
-Prototype for Drupal using recipes
+Prototype for Drupal using recipes for subsites completely based on Starshot for testing purposes. @see https://github.com/phenaproxima/starshot-prototype